Dr. Frank Kalkbrenner

 Prof. Dr. Hubert Löwenheim

-Hubert Löwenheim is Chairman of the Department of Otolaryngology, Head and Neck Surgery at the School of Medicine and Health Sciences at the Carl von Ossietzky University of Oldenburg and Principal Investigator of “Regenerative Biology Group”.
+Hubert Löwenheim is Medical Director of the ENT University Clinic in Tübingen and Principal Investigator of “Regenerative Biology Group”.
 He has extensive experience in the field of regenerative hearing loss therapies both scientifically and clinically.
 He was the first describing the involvement of cell cycle regulators esp. p27Kip1 in the proliferation and differentiation of hair cells and supporting cells in the cochlea.
 In 1998, based on these discoveries he co-founded the company Otogene AG in Tübingen and its subsidiary Otogene Inc. in Seattle with the aim to identify an inhibitor of p27Kip1 as regenerative drug.
-The German company ceased its operation in 2002 but the US company has continued operations and the p27Kip1 regenerative program as Sound Pharmaceuticals Inc. until today.
 Hubert Löwenheim received his MD from Goethe University, Frankfurt am Main and trained in Otorhinolaryngology at the University of Tübingen.
 His doctoral degree from Goethe University is in auditory physiology, his Habilitation degree from Tübingen University is in auditory regenerative biology.
 His clinical focus is in Otology & Neurootology.
 He has published over 50 scientific articles in the area of hearing research.